-Please note: Once you have either shared your results with the Practicum Office or shown a hardcopy in person, it is still the students' responsibility to show the PIC results to your Practicum school on the first day of practicum.
-Students without a current and clear PIC will not be allowed to participate in the practicum experience.
+Please note: While the Practicum Office must confirm all students have a clear PIC with Vulnerable Sector Search prior to participating in practicum, it is still the student responsibility to show the PIC results to their practicum school on the first day of each practicum.
+Students without a current and clear PIC with Vulnerable Sector Search will not be allowed to participate in the practicum experience.